Elmer Grey: Partnership with Myron Hunt

 In 1904, Grey became friends with a fellow Midwestern architect, Myron Hunt.
-The two rode horses together on Sunday mornings in Pasadena and formed a partnership in that city as Hunt and Grey.
+The two rode horses together on Sunday mornings in Pasadena and formed a partnership in that city as Hunt & Grey.
 Grey later wrote that he began by working only a short time each day "until my nerves got in better shape."
 Grey's health again failed during the early years of his partnership with Hunt, and he took a long trip to the South Sea Islands.
 Yet, it was during his partnership with Hunt that Grey produced some of his finest work.
-The two designed fine residences for the wealthy of Pasadena and also worked on larger projects, including schools, churches and hotels.
+The two designed fine residences for the wealthy of Pasadena and also worked on larger projects, including schools, churches, and hotels.
 In 1905, The Architectural Record published articles on both Grey and Hunt, noting: "Both Mr. Hunt and Mr. Grey stand for the attempt to naturalize in this country the best traditions of European architecture.
 Mr. Grey, for instance, believes that a very genuine American style is in the process of making; but that as yet it is only in its infancy."

-From 1907-1908, Hunt & Grey designed a Beaux Arts mansion for railroad and finance magnate, Henry Huntington, in San Marino.
-The mansion, built with reinforced concrete, tile walls and a slab roof, was not completed until 1911.
-In his book, "Houses of Los Angeles," Sam Watters wrote that the Huntington structure was "unique in Los Angeles for the ambition of its house."
+From 1907 to 1908, Hunt & Grey designed a Beaux Arts mansion for railroad and finance magnate Henry Huntington in San Marino.
+The mansion, built with reinforced concrete, tile walls, and a slab roof, was not completed until 1911.
+In his book Houses of Los Angeles Sam Watters wrote that the Huntington structure was "unique in Los Angeles for the ambition of its house."
 While a French influence was requested by Mrs. Huntington, Hunt & Grey also added elements of a new California architecture by including a red-tile roof, unornamented plaster walls, and sage green window trim.
 The Huntington mansion was later converted into the main art gallery of the cultural center built around the Huntington Library.

 Hunt & Grey's larger commissions included work for Throop Institute in Pasadena, the school which would soon become California Institute of Technology.
 In 1911, they began plans for the new campus of Occidental College in the Eagle Rock district of Los Angeles.
 They also designed a dormitory and other structures for Claremont College and a master expansion plan for Pomona College.